MinusKube/SmartInvs/README.md

 # SmartInvs
 Advanced Inventory API for your Minecraft Bukkit plugins.

+*Tested Minecraft versions: 1.7, 1.8, 1.9, 1.10, 1.11, 1.12*
 **You must use this as a Plugin.**

 ## Features